 All maps carry a certain message.
 A map is a form of data visualisation and is never an autonomous, 100% objective piece of information.
 Famous for being one of the oldest schematic transport maps is that of the London Underground (known colloquially as “the tube”), designed by Harry Beck in 1931.
 Beck deviated from making a geographically accurate diagram due to the limits it imposed regarding visual clarity.
 Devised as a simplified map with straight-line segments connecting the stations and including an indication of the River Thames, the graphic lines run only vertically, horizontally, or at 45°.
 People are now used to this kind of graphic representation of otherwise very complicated and complex networks.

-Ondrej Jób did an impressive job to unify and arrange the maze of Slovak railway system to look clean and simple.
-This map is suitable not only for wayfinding but also as a guide to study the dynamics of traffic development through history.
-We can explore the closed tracks and find out more about several architectural monuments in the acompanying texts.
+Ondrej Jób did an impressive job of unifying and arranging the maze of the Slovak railway system to reach a clean and simple diagram.
+This map is suitable not only for wayfinding but also as a guide for studying the dynamics of traffic development throughout history.
+We can discover the obsolete tracks and find out about architectural monuments in the accompanying texts.

-The selection of these objects shows certain attitude of traffic nostalgia, when back in the times, beeing an employee of the Railway company was a highly respected job.
-Railways are symbol of technical progress, victory of the mankind in conquering the land, exploring, adventure etc. This map may also become a symbolic collectors artefact.
+The selection of these landmarks shows a certain traffic nostalgia, when — back in the day — being an employee of the railway company was a highly respected job.
+Railways are symbols of technical progress, of the victory of mankind in conquering the land, of exploring, adventuring, etc. This new Slovak map may just become a symbolic collector’s artefact.